- This is a great choice for a first time or fourth time service immersion experience!

 St. James parish is our Trenton campus retreat space used for programs throughout the year and is home to our Trenton JusticeworX program.
 Sleeping will be on bunk-able cots located in bedrooms, number in rooms will vary depending on room size, and rooms will be separated by gender.
 Participants may choose who to share a room with, unless group leader has set up room placements in advance for closed groups.
 Participants do not need to bring an air mattress, but will need a sleeping bag or bedding and pillow.

-There are separate, private shower areas for males and females on site.
+There are separate, private shower areas for males and females on at the retreat space.

 How do the meals work?